BOSTON — Jerry Keefe stood motionless and stared blankly up at the TD Garden jumbotron.

 “Going into the second period, you’re still in that game,” Keefe lamented postgame.
 “You get the next one and you’re still in the game.”

 After Gustafsson’s goal, BC went on to score once more later in the second period, and three more in the third period.
-The Huskies have seemingly found magic every time they have stepped onto TD Garden ice over the past seven years, but no late-game comebacks or dramatic upsets were forthcoming this time.
+The Huskies have seemingly found magic every time they stepped onto TD Garden ice over the past seven years, but no late-game comebacks or dramatic upsets were forthcoming this time.

 “BC has a heck of a team.
 They played really well tonight, we didn’t, and they deserve to move on,” Keefe said.
 “We obviously didn’t deserve to move on.”